Park Your Chevy Bolt Outside Until You Get This Recall

-General Motors is asking 2017-2019 Bolt owners to park outside and limit their car's range until a more permanent solution can make sure the battery won't catch on fire as it nears a full charge.
+General Motors had been asking 2017-2019 Bolt owners to park outside and limit their car's range until there was a more permanent solution to prevent the battery from catching on fire as it nears a full charge.

-What's Causing Bolt Batteries to Catch on Fire? ∞
+What Was Causing Bolt Batteries to Catch on Fire?

 The Bolt uses a high-voltage battery system with pouch battery cells from a company called LG Chem.
 It's similar to the battery found in other EVs such as the Hyundai Kona.

-There is a defect somewhere with the battery that triggers a short-circuit as the battery approaches a full charge.
+GM believes there is a defect somewhere within some of the batteries that triggers a short-circuit as the battery approaches a full charge.

 Multiple reports of fires were sent in to NHTSA which led to an investigation being opened in October 2020.
 The investigation determined that something goes wrong with the battery only as it nears a full charge.